NirajAmin/ray-tracer/README.md

 NO - Textured spheres and triangles
 NO - The ability to load and render triangle meshes (file format(s) of your choice; may use third-party libraries for loading)
 NO - A spatial subdivision acceleration structure of your choice
-NO - Specular, diffuse, and dielectric materials (per first volume of Ray Tracing in One Weekend series)
+YES - Specular, diffuse, and dielectric materials (per first volume of Ray Tracing in One Weekend series)
 NO - Emissive materials (lights)

 NO - High dynamic range images: 10